-A formal mailbox garden is a good choice for a formal or traditional home with symmetrical windows, columns and other architectural elements.
-Echo the symmetry by repeating plant colors, shapes, and sizes.
-These mounded mums, backed by neatly clipped evergreen shrubs, provide bright color through the fall and can be replaced in the spring with Knock Out roses or masses of annuals in similar colors.
-The boxwoods are easy to prune into curved or straight hedges and borders.
+A formal mailbox garden is a good choice for a traditional home.
+These homes have symmetrical windows, columns and other architectural elements.
+Create symmetry in your garden by repeating plant colors, shapes and sizes.
+Mounded mums, backed by neatly clipped evergreen shrubs, provide bright color through the fall.
+Replace them in the spring with Knock Out roses or masses of annuals in similar colors.
+Annuals are plants that last for one season.
+Boxwoods are easy to prune into curved or straight hedges and borders.

-For an informal mailbox garden, go with plants that pack a punch of color and personality, like this combination of orange and yellow kalanchoes, hot pink petunias and sunny marigolds.
-All you need to care for this small area is a watering can and some slow-release fertilizer.
+For an informal mailbox garden, use plants that pop with color and personality.
+Try a combination of orange and yellow kalanchoes, hot pink petunias and sunny marigolds.
+To care for a small area typical of an informal style, you just need a watering can and slow-release fertilizer.

-Vincas, celosia, dwarf zinnias and begonias would also suit a sunny spot.
-For shade, try coleus, impatiens, balsam and lobelia, or use hostas for their handsome foliage.
-In the fall, replace the summer annuals with pansies and ornamental kales.
+Vincas, celosia, dwarf zinnias and begonias suit a sunny spot.
+For shade, try coleus, impatiens, balsam and lobelia, or use hostas for their handsome leaves.
+In the fall, replace the summer annuals with pansies, mums and ornamental kale.